How to Freeze Peppers

 Step b#7.
 Par freeze

-Line a baking sheet with foil and place your peppers in a single layer.
-Put in your freezer until frozen for about 15-20 minutes.
+First, line a baking sheet with foil and arrange your peppers in a single layer.
+Freeze in the freezer for 15-20 minutes uncovered.

 Step #8.
 Put peppers into labeled freezer bags

-Once your peppers are frozen, you can put them into freezer bags.
-I prefer to use one-quart bags.
-This sized bag is easier for our family and keeps the peppers fresh longer.
-The more you open a bag to remove what’s inside the more air you let in causing ice crystals to form on your delicate produce.
+I like to use one-quart bags as this sized bag is easier for our family and keeps the peppers fresh longer.
+The more you open a bag to remove what’s inside, the more air you let in, causing ice crystals to form on your delicate produce.

 Small bags keep opening and closing to a minimum resulting in better peppers.